COVID-19 pandemic in Europe: Croatia

 On 25 February, Croatia confirmed its first case, a 26-year-old man who had been in Milan, Italy.
 On 26 February, two new cases were confirmed, one being the twin brother of the first.
 In March 2020, a cluster of cases were reported in numerous Croatian cities.
 On 12 March, the first recovery was reported, and on 18 March the first death from the virus was confirmed.
 On 19 March, the number of recorded cases surpassed 100.
 On 21 March, it surpassed 200.
 On 25 March, it surpassed 400.
 On 31 March, it surpassed 800.
 The pandemic in Croatia occurred during the Croatian Presidency of the Council of the European Union.

 On 22 March, an intense earthquake hit Zagreb, the capital of Croatia, causing problems in enforcement of social distancing measures set out by the Government.
 The earthquake could also be felt across much of Croatia, Bosnia and Herzegovina, Hungary, Slovenia, and Austria.

 According to Oxford University, as of 24 March, Croatia was the country with the world's strictest restrictions and measures for infection reduction in relation to the number of infected.
 The government set up a website for all information about the virus and a new phone line 113 that has volunteers answering questions.

 Cyprus

-On 9 March, Cyprus confirmed its first two cases, one in Nicosia and one in Limassol.

-Cases reached 500 in April, 1,000 in July, 4,000 in October and 10,000 in November.